alex1704/alex1704.github.io/content/apps/heydi.md

 UseHugoToc: true
 ---

-Mac app that allows you to interact with AI web chats effortlessly:
-* Non-intrusive: send and receive chat messages while staying focused on your tasks
+Streamlines interaction with web AI chats - ChatGPT, Claude, Copilot, Gemini and Perplexity:
-* Generate prompts with your voice and/or clipboard
+* Prompt with your voice, clipboard, or both
-* Open the chat window on any screen

-How many times have you avoided interacting with an AI assistant because it demanded too much of your attention?
-You had to switch to web chat, wait for a response, and then return to your previous task.
-And that's assuming you have the patience to wait for your answer to cook.
-Wouldn't it be easier if you could simply ask the AI chat to do its thing without switching contexts?

-Heydi's goal is to streamline user’s interaction with various web chats, eliminating the need to divert attention from main objectives.
-Just set up a Quick Action in the Shortcuts app, assign a keyboard shortcut to it, and you're ready to go!
-The main funtionality of the app is accessible via Quick Actions - you can prompt chat with your voice, use the clipboard, or toggle chat window visibility.
-When the answer is ready, Heydi can generate and play the chat response audio for you.
-Plus, as a status bar app, it's just one action away from opening on any screen.
+* Chat can process request in background, once it’s ready you will be notified
+* All functionalities are configurable with shortcuts

+Heydi’s main goal is to reduce context switching.
+All interactions can be initiated with keyboard shortcut to either open a chat window or send an audio message to a chat.
+No need to stay on a chat window waiting for response or keep it in focus – you'll be notified once it's ready.

+**Heydi offers:**
+* Voice, clipboard, or combined prompting
+* Manipulate chat with shortcuts even without opening them
+* Available web chats: ChatGPT, Claude, Copilot, Gemini and Perplexity
+* Speech transcription using offline WhisperCPP or the OpenAI API
+* Ability to generate audio from responses using system voices or the OpenAI API

 \
-**Heydi features**
-* Voice and/or clipboard prompting
-* Interact with chat without opening it
-* Web chats: ChatGPT, Perplexity, with more to come
-* Quick Actions support - toggle prompt dictation, cancel prompt dictation, paste prompt from clipboard, toggle main window visibility
-* Speech transcription using offline WhisperCPP or OpenAI API
-* Audio generation using system voices or OpenAI API

-\
-**Shortcuts**\
-Useful shortcuts:
+**Useful shortcuts:**
 * [Clipboard Prompt](https://www.icloud.com/shortcuts/72b0aad6fbd042fda5bc5b4c328f3337)

 \